If you are facing uttering threats charges, you need a criminal defence lawyer in Toronto to look at your case as soon as possible.

 - Sending intimidating messages or signals either online, through the phone, or in person

-What are the Consequences of a Uttering Threats Charge?
+Consequences of an Uttering Threats Charge

 An uttering threats charge can have serious consequences resulting in jail time even if you are a first-time offender.
 Each case’s specific circumstances will largely influence the severity of the conviction.
-Furthermore, since uttering threats is a hybrid offence, the conviction is also reliant on whether it is pursued by indictment or summarily.

 For summary convictions, the maximum sentence you may face is up to 2 years imprisonment and/or a $5000 fine.
-For indictment convictions, the maximum sentence you may face is up to 2 years imprisonment if the threat is to damage property or harm an animal and up to 5 years incarceration if you threaten death or bodily harm.
+For indictment convictions, the maximum sentence you may face is up to 2 years imprisonment if the threat is to damage property or harm an animal and up to 5 years’ if you threaten death or bodily harm.

 Uttering Threats Charge Defences

-Ambiguous Language: Ambiguous language is a rational defence if it can be proven that there is a reasonable alternative meaning behind the words that might not necessarily amount to a threat. - Identity: It is a valid defence to prove beyond a reasonable doubt that you have been incorrectly identified.
+- Identity: It is a valid defence to prove beyond a reasonable doubt that you have been incorrectly identified.
 For this defence to be successful it must be shown that you were not present at the time of the offence, for example, if you had an alibi.

 Uttering Threats Charge Investigation